Joseon Army: Qing invasion of Joseon

-Military Expansion
+Military expansion

 Hyojong rose the throne after Injo and Sohyeon's death, he began to reform and expand the military of Korea.
-First, he removed Kim Ja-jeom, who had corrupted politics and had greater power than the king himself.
-Then, he called Song Si-yeol (Hangul: 송시열 Hanja:宋時烈) and Kim Sang-heon to his court, who supported the war against the Qing Dynasty.
+First, he removed Kim Chajŏm, who had corrupted politics and had greater power than the king himself.
+Then, he called Song Si-yeol and Kim Sang-heon to his court, who supported the war against the Qing Dynasty.
 His military expansion was massive, and he also built several border fortresses along Yalu River where Joseon and Qing shared a border.
 When a band of Dutch sailors, including Hendrick Hamel, drifted on Jeju Island, Hyojong ordered them to build muskets for the army, making it the first time to use firearms since the Imjin War.
 Hyojong could not implement his plan when his son Hyeonjong stopped him since Joseon had become a tributary state of the Qing Dynasty.
 The Qing dynasty continued to thrive, expanding quickly into the west after successfully conquering the Ming in 1644.
 Since the Manchus assimilated the massive Chinese army into their own, they became too mighty to resist.
 Although reformed and expanded, the Joseon military was no match against the combined Manchu and Chinese forces.
 Also, the Qing dynasty began to treat Joseon as its friend and closest ally.
 After Hyojong died, Hyeonjong rose to the throne and continued his father's military expansion and reconstruction of the nation, devastated by the Seven-Year War and two Manchu invasions.